 Collection of the Transportation Sales Tax funds began in May 2005, and will continue for 25 years or until \$1.3 billion is collected for green space, transportation and transit.
-County Council approves a Comprehensive Plan of Expenditures (five-year plan) for the Transportation Sales Tax fund each year in June.
-The FY 2018 - FY 2022 plan includes the capital projects projections for two components of the Transportation Sales Tax: green space and roads.
-The County allocates funds to CARTA, Link, and Senior Ride to address mass transit in accordance with the referendum.
-The County does not track any capital projects for mass transit from the 1st TST.
+County Council approves a Comprehensive Plan of Expenditures (five-year plan) for the Transportation Sales Tax each year in June.
+The FY 2019 - FY 2023 plan includes the capital projects projections for two components of the Transportation Sales Tax: green space and roads.
+The plan does not include any capital projects for mass transit from the 1st TST.